CIRCLE MEMBERSHIP

 Annual Meetings.

 We hold two meetings a year.
 The Spring meeting takes place at the Patcham Community Centre, Brighton in late April.
 The Autumn meeting takes place at the Model Railway Club, London (close to Kings Cross/St Pancras/Euston stations) in late October.
 Both start around 11.30am until around 5.00pm.
 There are opportunities for discussion and members are invited to bring models of interest for display.
 There is usually at least one presentation with slides.
 The Autumn meeting also includes the Circle AGM.
-These meetings were both held in 2022 as ‘hybrid’ meetings with members attending in person and with the presentations (and the AGM) also available simultaneously online.
+These meetings are both held as ‘hybrid’ meetings with members attending in person and with the presentations (and the AGM) also available simultaneously online.
 The online elements are recorded and made available in the Digital Archive.

 All members are circulated in advance with the AGM papers and Officers’ annual reports and have the opportunity to vote on all business at the meeting either in person, online, or in advance by proxy vote.